VIDEO: Otter bathtime in the winter sun - Williams Lake Tribune

 Moberg has been involved in the film industry for 20 years and during the last five years has made films in the Cariboo Chilcotin region including Bighorns at the Junction and Giants Among Us — a documentary with Rick Hansen.

-He is presently working on a documentary film, Turbidity, about Quesnel Lake after the Mount Polley Mine spill.
+He is presently working on a documentary film titled Turbidity, about Quesnel Lake after the Mount Polley Mine spill.

 Thank you Robert for letting us share this video about an otter on this glorious Family Day weekend.